Configuration Management on the SSR

 Conflict Resolution

-In the example below, User B changed the description of the router Router
+In the example below, User B changed the description of the router Router, but User A had already deleted that router, resulting in the conflict.

-To see the configuration changes that were preserved in the candidate despite the conflicts, run compare-config
+To see the configuration changes that were preserved in the candidate despite the conflicts, run compare-config.

 The following is an example of a configuration conflict as seen in the PCLI: